sav-che/TL-2/Authors/Stellati, Vincenzo {std. Stellati}.md

-> [!cite] BHL link: this entry starts at [page 881](https://www.biodiversitylibrary.org/item/104077#page/895/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 881](https://www.biodiversitylibrary.org/page/33334020) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Stellati, Vincenzo (1780-1852), Italian (Napoli) botanist and physician; practicing physician at Napoli, also professor of materia medica at the University and director of its botanical garden. (*Stellati*).
+Stellati, Vincenzo (1780-1852), Italian (Napoli) botanist and physician; practicing physician at Napoli, also professor of materia medica at the University and director of its botanical garden.
+**Abbreviated name**: *Stellati*

 #### Herbarium and types